Newark, New Jersey: Newspapers

-The state's leading newspaper, The Star-Ledger, owned by Advance Publications, is based in Newark.
+Since 1939, Newark was the long time home of the state's former leading newspaper, The Star-Ledger, owned by Advance Publications.
 The newspaper sold its headquarters in July 2014, with the offices of the publisher, the editorial board, columnists, and magazine relocating to the Gateway Center.
+The paper ceased daily print operations on February 2, 2025.
+It now publishes a digital edition on NJ.com via NJ Advance Media headquartered in Iselin, New Jersey.

 The Newark Targum is a weekly student newspaper published by the Targum Publishing Company for the student population of the Newark campus of Rutgers University.